mmonteleone/jquery.netchanger/README.markdown

     <script type="text/javascript" src="jquery-1.4.3.min.js"></script>
     <script type="text/javascript" src="jquery.netchanger.min.js"></script>

-Netchange is compatible with the 1.4 branch of jQuery, excluding 1.4.2 due to a regression in 1.4.2.

 jQuery.netchanger includes a full unit test suite, and has been verified to work against Firefox 3.5, Safari 4, Internet Explorer 6,7,8, Chrome, and Opera 9 and 10.
 Please feel free to test its suite against other browsers.

+**1.4.2 Warning**: While netchanger supports jQuery 1.4.*, it breaks on a regression in 1.4.2.  jQuery 1.4.3 will resolve this.
+The current state of 1.4.3 prerelease is included.

 jQuery 1.4 Bonus
 ----------------